 Our current school council representatives are:

 After the school council meetings, the representatives go back to class and at hold a class council meeting with their class.
 This is where they feedback on what has been spoken about in their meetings, what actions have been taken, and plans that have been made they also identify issues and listen to their classmate’s ideas to take to the next school council meeting.
-As well as this, the Chairperson and Secretary from each committee meet with their link teacher to pass on ideas and issues which they use to set the agenda for the next meeting.

 At Rosherville CofE Academy, we take great pride in our environment.

 Our eco-warriors are chosen each year in class and take the responsibility of enhancing Rosherville to be free from litter and promote a healthy environment, these include initiatives of picking up rubbish and planting around the school.

 At Aletheia Academies Trust, we all understand the importance of getting all pupils involved in the direction of the schools and how students can be an instrument to affect positive change in our school communities.
 Bi-monthly a number of school councils from each school get together to discuss what individual schools have done recently, to plan what they want to achieve in Student Voice for next year and ways to ensure the group is feeding into the Trust to have an impact on the overall development.

 To find out more about our Student Voice, please visit the Trust website here.